Dominic Eichler is an author, art writer, editor, curator, consultant and musician.

 In 2005, has was awarded the German AdKV prize for art criticism.

-SInce the 2000s, he also curated exhibitions such as ‘The Door Slamming Festival’ at MD72 (2007) which no celebrated in the major anthology ‘MD72—Door Slamming Festival’ (edited Alexander Schröder with Marianna von Palombini and Dominic Eichler, Walther und Franz König Verlag, 2025).
-In June 2023, he curated the group exhibition ‘Biographicality’ at Efremidis, Berlin, and in February 2025 a solo exhibition of the work of painter Aistė Stancikaitė Echoes for the Kunstverein Dresden.
+SInce the 2000s, he also curated exhibitions such as ‘The Door Slamming Festival’ at MD72 (2007) which is now celebrated in the major new anthology ‘MD72—Door Slamming Festival’ (edited Alexander Schröder with Marianna von Palombini and Dominic Eichler, Walther und Franz König Verlag, 2025).
+In June 2023, he curated the group exhibition ‘Biographicality’ at Efremidis, Berlin, and in February 2026, a solo exhibition of the work of painter Aistė Stancikaitė Echoes for the Kunstverein Dresden.

 In 2009, he published the poetry book ‘Written All Over Us’ (Sternberg Press), and participated in the Serpentine Gallery’s ‘Poetry Marathon’.
 In 2016, he co-edited (with Brigitte Oetker) the reader Jahresring 61: PS (Sternberg Press).